-NOTE: Spring application deadline has been extended until November 22, 2013.
+NOTE: Fall application deadline has been extended until June 30, 2014.
 If you have any questions about your application please contact the admissions office at 800-669-5760 or email@example.com.

 Rhode Island College welcomes students who wish to transfer from two-year and four-year, regionally accredited colleges and universities.
 Many of our transfer students come to us from community colleges, with plans to complete a bachelor's degree.
 Others transfer from four-year institutions for a variety of reasons including academic reputation, choices for majors, small class size and affordable tuition.
 A better fit – where transfers can feel just as welcome and a part of the campus community as our traditional freshmen.

 Day and night class availability and central location allows flexibility for students who must balance work and school.

 Admission decisions for transfer students are based on the applicant's college-level academic record.

 - Minimum of 24 earned college credits in a diversified program of study.

 - Minimum grade point average (GPA) of 2.25 with 24 to 29 earned college credits or 2.0 with 30 or more earned college credits.

 Credits must be completed by June 1 prior to the September semester for September admission or by September 1 prior to the January semester for January admission.
 Students not meeting the above requirements must apply as freshmen; however, any earned college credits will be evaluated for transfer.

 The majority of students accepted as transfers have a 2.5 or higher GPA with 24 to 29 earned college credits.